Last updated on January 16th, 2026 at 01:09 pm

 How to use and include diagrams?

-Similarly to the documentation, several text-based diagramming tools allow you to create diagrams using plain text, such as PlantUML.
-These tools use a domain-specific language (DSL) to describe the diagram elements and relationships and generate an image or vector file from that text.
+Similar to the documentation, several text-based diagramming tools allow you to create diagrams using plain text, such as PlantUML.
+These tools use a domain-specific language (DSL) to describe diagram elements and relationships and generate an image or vector file from that description.

 This makes it easy to store diagrams along with your documentation in a version control system and to track changes to the diagrams over time.

 PlantUML can be integrated into popular IDEs such as Visual Studio, IntelliJ IDEA, and Eclipse.
-These IDEs have plugins that allow you to create and view PlantUML diagrams directly within the IDE.
+These IDEs include plugins that let you create and view PlantUML diagrams directly within the IDE.

-In addition, depending on the diagrams you want to generate, PlantUML needs a working version of GraphViz that you can download here.
+In addition, depending on the diagrams you want to generate, PlantUML requires a working version of GraphViz, which you can download here.

 The following is an example of creating a component diagram using PlantUML.